jarshwah/deps/drafts/orm_expressions.rst

                             # SQLEvaluator.prepare_leaf() is called with
                             # node=F('foo') or node=F('bar')

-The execution of a node happens in similar fashion: the compiler calls as_sql() of the SQLEvaluator, then SQLEvaluator calls evaluate() of the node, which calls evaluate_node() or evaluate_leaf() similarly to above.
+The execution of a node happens in similar fashion.
+The compiler calls as_sql() of the SQLEvaluator, then SQLEvaluator calls evaluate() on the node, which calls evaluate_node() or evaluate_leaf() similar to prepare() above.

 The problem with this setup is that the evaluator needs to know exactly how to add a node into a query, and it needs to generate SQL for the node.
 In